pgrabarsky/cdir/README.md

 # cdir

-cdir is a command-line tool that allows you to quickly navigate to directories in your terminal.
+cdir allows you to quickly navigate to a directory recorded into your history.

-It records your directory history and provides a simple interface to jump back to previously visited directories using a GUI.
+When you use the `cd` command in your terminal, `cdir` records the directory into its database.
+Then you can use the graphical user interface to go back to it later.
+The GUI has text filtering capabilities, and it shows the date of the last time you went to it.

-It also supports creating shortcuts for frequently used directories.
+cdir also supports creating shortcuts for frequently used directories.
-And it supports text search.

 <p align="center">
   <img src="doc/demo.gif" alt="animated" />